Analysis: LeBron feels great, on pace to pass Kareem | Times Leader

 James is going to get a taste of what it’s like to catch Abdul-Jabbar in the next few games.
 When talking about official records, such as all-time scoring leaders, the NBA sticks solely to regular-season games and doesn’t add playoff totals to the mix.
 Add Abdul-Jabbar’s playoff games to his total, and he scored 44,149 points.

-James is at 44,012 now.
-Another four, five, six, seven games at the most is all it will take for James to have scored more points than anyone in NBA history.
+James scored 33 on Tuesday in a win over the Nets, pushing his overall total — including playoffs — to 44,045 points.
+Another three, four, maybe five games should be all it will take for James to have scored more points than anyone in NBA history.
 It won’t be the official record.
 But on at least one list, James will be No. 1 in scoring very soon.

 “He has a skillset that already has been well documented … a pass-first guy who can lead the league in scoring,” said Miami coach Erik Spoelstra, James’ former coach for four NBA Finals trips and two championships with the Heat.